sammyjolene/grid-hat/README.md

 Step I want to complete:
 1. Add a couple letters to begin programming
 2. Get the program to print the letters when called upon
-    1.
+    - 2.1 print letters
-    2. print row by row
+    - 2.2 print row by row
-    3. function to input word
+    - 2.3 function to input word
 3. Get the program to print a word when entered
 4. Add all the additional letters
 5. Set up rules to check on the size of the word and if it will fit on the hat